Bringing down Boris Johnson ‘triumph’ for Remainers, says Rees-Mogg

 Brexit minister also calls on Labour MP to ‘stand down’ as chair of Partygate inquiry

-Boris Johnson’s political demise can be trace back to his key role in the 2016 Brexit referendum, Jacob Rees-Mogg has claimed.
+Boris Johnson’s political demise can be traced back to his key role in the 2016 Brexit referendum, Jacob Rees-Mogg has claimed.

-The Brexit opportunities minister, a Johnson loyalist who has backed Liz Truss for the Tory leadership, suggested Remainers seeking revenge had helped bring him down.
+The Brexit opportunities minister, a Johnson loyalist who has backed Liz Truss for the Tory leadership, suggested Remainers seeking revenge had helped to bring him down.

-“I think part of the reason has to be Brexit,” he told GB News on Johnson’s downfall.
+“I think part of the reason has to be Brexit,” he told GB News on Mr Johnson’s downfall.
 “There’s a lot of people who resent the fact we left the European Union.
-And therefore to bring down the standard bearer of Brexit was a triumph for them.”
+And therefore to bring down the standard-bearer of Brexit was a triumph for them.”

-He added: “And you had people like Lord Heseltine and Lord Adonis, saying no, Boris, no Brexit.
+He added: “And you had people like Lord Heseltine and Lord Adonis saying ‘no Boris, no Brexit’.
 And I think they really thought that.
 And I very much hope it’s not true.”

-Rees-Mogg also called on Labour MP Harriet Harman to “stand down” as chair of the Commons inquiry probing whether the PM lied over Partygate.
+Mr Rees-Mogg also called on Labour MP Harriet Harman to “stand down” as chair of the Commons inquiry deciding whether the PM lied over Partygate.

-The Tory minister said Harman’s critical tweets about Johnson should count her out of leading the cross-party privileges committee probe into whether he misled parliament over his knowledge of rule-breaking gatherings.
+The Tory minister said Ms Harman’s critical tweets about Mr Johnson should count her out of leading the cross-party privileges committee probe into whether he misled parliament about his knowledge of rule-breaking gatherings.

-“I do not believe you can have a fair judgment, when the chairman of the committee has already judged the matter.
-And I think she should stand down,” said Rees-Mogg on the Labour veteran.
+“I do not believe you can have a fair judgement when the chairman of the committee has already judged the matter.
+And I think she should stand down,” said Mr Rees-Mogg on the Labour veteran.

 He added: “I’m astonished that she accepted it, because she is, if I may put it this way, a good socialist.
 Oh, she’s a very respectable individual.
 She’s admired across parties.
 And I think she’s doing genuine damage to her reputation by putting herself in this position.”

-The cabinet minister’s attack on the committee chair follows a warning by the government’s chief whip for all Tory MPs to keep quiet about the inquiry.
+The cabinet minister’s attack on the committee chair came after a warning by the government’s chief whip for all Tory MPs to keep quiet about the inquiry.

-Fellow Johnson ally Nadine Dorries has been accused of waging a “terrorist campaign” to discredit the investigation, after she urged Tory MPs on the cross-party committee to quit the “witch hunt”.
+Fellow Johnson ally Nadine Dorries has been accused of waging a “terrorist campaign” to discredit the investigation after she urged Tory MPs on the cross-party committee to quit the “witch hunt”.

 In an email to all Tory MPs, chief whip Chris Heaton-Harris urged colleagues to stop making critical remarks about the committee.
-“Invariably these comments will be misinterpreted by those who do not wish to help us.”
+“Invariably these comments will be misinterpreted by those who do not wish to help us,” he said.

-Meanwhile, Rees-Mogg said he thought Truss’s admission she had been wrong to side with the Remain campaign was “brilliant” and “refreshing”.
+Meanwhile, Mr Rees-Mogg said he thought Ms Truss’s admission that she had been wrong to side with the Remain campaign was “brilliant” and “refreshing”.

 “She’s enthusiastic about Brexit – and that’s terrific.
 Because if we’re to get the benefits of Brexit, we need enthusiasm,” he said.

-In an attack on Truss’ leadership rival Rishi Sunak, Rees-Mogg said: “The area where I think the government has not been so strong is on economic policy.
+In an attack on Ms Truss’s leadership rival Rishi Sunak, Mr Rees-Mogg said: “The area where I think the government has not been so strong is on economic policy.
 But there’s somebody else that I would blame for that.”

-The cabinet minister also played down the chances of Johnson ever returning as PM.
-“Nobody’s come back having lost the leadership of the party since Gladstone.
-And I just don’t think in modern politics, the chance of coming back is realistic.”
+The cabinet minister also played down the chances of Mr Johnson ever returning as PM.
+“Nobody’s come back having lost the leadership of a party since Gladstone.
+And I just don’t think that, in modern politics, the chance of coming back is realistic.”

-The minister also said Johnson’s decision to hire Vote Leave supremo Dominic Cummings backfired because the adviser believe he was in charge.
+The minister said Mr Johnson’s decision to hire Vote Leave supremo Dominic Cummings backfired because the adviser believed he was in charge.

-“In the end, it turned out that his eccentricity was absurd and self-serving and that he thought he was prime minister, and that was never going to work,” he said.
+“In the end, it turned out that his eccentricity was absurd and self-serving, and he thought he was prime minister – that was never going to work,” he said.

 In a new broadside against civil servants working from home, he said British officials were becoming “French” in their attitude to work.